ADs / Bulletins¶

 Status – Color-coded compliance status:

-Due Soon (orange) – Compliance is coming due within 10 hours or 30 days.
+Due Soon (orange) – Compliance coming due within 10 hours or 30 days.

 Overdue (red) – Compliance has lapsed.
-This grounds the aircraft.
+For mandatory bulletins, this grounds the aircraft.

 Not Complied – No compliance record exists yet.

-Last Complied – The date of the most recent compliance action.
+Last Complied – Date of the most recent compliance action.

 Next Due – When the next compliance action is due (date or hours).

-Click Add AD on the ADs tab (owners only).
+Click Add Bulletin on the ADs / Bulletins tab (owners only).

 Fill in: